 • Do you wish I paid more attention to you?

 • Did you see a post online that was hurtful or you felt left out?

 Perhaps your child got in trouble at school, was scolded harshly, or fought with siblings or classmates.
 Any of these things could provoke a negative self-image.
-You’d be surprised by some of the things that cause children to think negatively about themselves, and until you ask — and really listen — you may never find out what they are.
+You’d be surprised by some of the things that cause children to think negatively about themselves, and until you ask — and listen — you may never find out what they are.

 Maybe they’re angry because one parent works too much, gets easily distracted, or yells often.
-You’re probably certain that you’re not mistreating or neglecting your child, but kids have a view different view of the world then adults do.
+You’re probably certain that you’re not mistreating or neglecting your child, but kids have a view different view of the world than adults do.
 For instance, they often miss you deeply while you’re at work.

 They’re also egocentric, thinking the world revolves around them, or that everything is their fault, so they often take innocent actions personally.
 With guidance and practice, they can develop the necessary skills to express their feelings effectively.

 Step 3: Find Out What’s Underneath “I Don’t Feel Pretty”

 Begin to pinpoint the exact feelings your child is experiencing.
 Are they angry, sad, hurt, disappointed, lonely, or missing their grown-ups?
 A child might feel ugly or unwanted because they’re being compared to, or picked on, by their siblings.
 Perhaps your child is comparing herself to you?

 Explain to your child, “When you look in the mirror and think you don’t look great, it’s usually because you’re upset about something that happened.

 Are you angry with Mommy because I didn’t spend enough time with you?
 Are you missing or angry with Daddy?
 Often talking badly about yourself is turning your anger inward and we want to work on that.”